 Applicants must be graduates (or equivalent) in their teaching subject, or have followed a degree course of which that subject constitutes a major part.

 Applicants must have GCSE passes (or equivalent) in English Language and mathematics at Grade B or above.
 For Physical Education only, applicants must also have GCSE Science at grade C or above.
 Applicants who have achieved a C or above in English Language and mathematics on application will be considered for interview.
+Students studying to teach in Welsh medium schools will also need a GCSE grade C or above in Welsh (first language).
 Applicants will need to have made arrangements to resit the GCSEs in order to obtain a B grade and indicate this on the UCAS Teacher Training application.
 If successful at interview, applicants will be offered a place subject to the B attainment.
 A list of acceptable equivalencies are currently under review and will be made available on our website once confirmed.

 2014 Entry Requirements: